Quantum Riemannian geometry of quantum projective spaces: Additional results

 \begin{proof} This sequence is exact for any differential calculus.
 Splitting is equivalent to the existence of a map $\splitmap: \calc^2 \to \calc \otimes_\subalg \calc$ such that $\wedge \circ \splitmap = \id$, which is what we obtained. \end{proof}

 \begin{remark} The splitting of the wedge product is a natural condition to require for a differential calculus.
-For instance, in \cite{koszul-formula} it is shown that it implies the existence of a torsion-free connection.
-However we should mention that the differential calculus $\calc^\bullet$ we consider does not satisfy the additional assumptions of the cited paper. \end{remark}
+For instance, in \cite{koszul-formula} it is shown that it implies the existence of a torsion-free connection, under some further assumptions.
+However, these additional assumptions are not satisfied by the differential calculus $\calc^\bullet$ we consider here. \end{remark}